Versatile setup for park riding, terrain, and powder | 2023 Ski Gear Review | MAJESTY, FT, TYROLIA | Simon Fujita

 Simon Fujita

-The shell flex is neither too stiff nor too soft, allowing you to transfer power smoothly to the board when you want to.
+The shell flex is neither too stiff nor too soft, allowing for smooth power transfer to the board when needed.

-The hold is just right so your feet don't get tired even on long rides or hikes.
+The hold is just right, preventing foot fatigue even during long rides or hikes.

 What else do you like about these boots, such as their design or special features?